ivcf-cmu/ivcf-cmu.github.io/about.md

 In one accord with all Christians on campus, we have a vision to see Carnegie Mellon University become a place where Jesus’ name is lifted on high and glorified.

-<a href="https://intervarsity.org/about-us/what-we-believe" target="_blank">Read InterVarsity-USA's doctrinal basis</a>
+<a href="https://intervarsity.org/about-us/what-we-believe" target="_blank">Read InterVarsity-USA's doctrinal basis/statement of faith</a>

 <br/><br/><br/><br/>
 <header class="section-header">